slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 #### Will you publish it as a paperback and as a proper ebook?

 Yes.
-As soon as I arrive to a stable draft (and I'm still far from it), I might publish it more formally.
+As soon as I arrive to a stable draft (and I'm still far from it), I'll publish it more formally.
+On relevant occasions I might even release a new version.

 ---

 #### What's the milestone for this project?

 This project will never be complete.
-I'll be polishing it during my lifetime and on relevant occasions I might release a new version.
+It started formally in 2016 (but lived outside Github at least a couple of years) and It'll be polished during my lifetime.
+At the time of writing, Wisdom TLDR Guide has 5 chapters and 83 sections.
+This means that spending just 15 minutes per month researching or updating each section means spending, easily, 3 fulltime days.